Demographics of Iran: Tats (Caucasus)

-The "Tats" are an Iranian people, presently living within Azerbaijan and Russia (mainly Southern Dagestan).
+The Tats are an Iranian people, presently living within Azerbaijan and Russia (mainly Southern Dagestan).
 The Tats are part of the indigenous peoples of Iranian origin in the Caucasus.

 Tats use the Tat language, a southwestern Iranian language and a variety of Persian Azerbaijani and Russian are also spoken.
 Tats are mainly Shia Muslims, with a significant Sunni Muslim minority.
 Likely the ancestors of modern Tats settled in South Caucasus when the Sassanid Empire from the 3rd to 7th centuries built cities and founded military garrisons to strengthen their positions in this region.

 Parsis

 The Parsis are the close-knit Zoroastrian community based primarily in India but also found in Pakistan.
 Parsis are descended from Persian Zoroastrians who emigrated to the Indian subcontinent over 1,000 years ago.
-Indian census data (2001) records 69,601 Parsis in India, with a concentration in and around the city of Mumbai (previously known as Bombay).
+Indian census data (2001) records 69,601 Parsis in India, with a concentration in and around the city of Mumbai.
 There are approximately 8,000 Parsis elsewhere on the subcontinent, with an estimated 2,500 Parsis in the city of Karachi and approximately 50 Parsi families in Sri Lanka.
-The number of Parsis worldwide is estimated to be fewer than 100,000 (Eliade, 1991:254).
+The number of Parsis worldwide is estimated to be fewer than 100,000.